rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 The following figure displays the Snap payment page with online installment feature:
 ![snap online installment](./../../asset/image/snap-adv-online-installment.png)

-?> Note: Installment term will show in Snap payment page after customer insert credit card number.
+?> Note: Installment term will show in Snap payment page after customer insert installment-compatible credit card number.
+[Sandbox test card available here](/en/technical-reference/sandbox-test.md#card-number)

 #### Offline Installment
 This is the type of Installment where the Card Issuer and Acquiring Bank don't have to be same entity (e.g: BNI Card and Mandiri Acquiring Bank).